Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 ### Do I need to run ampli pull -b main before merging my Git branch?

 Not anymore!
-If you were using an earlier version of Ampli make sure to update to Ampli CLI 1.9.0+ and pull the latest version of your Ampli SDK.
+If you were using an earlier version of Ampli make sure to update to Ampli CLI 1.9.0+ and pull the latest version of your Ampli Wrapper.
 After that you'll never need to run ampli pull -b main again.